JanisErdmanis/JanisErdmanis.github.io/cv.md

 - **2017 - 2021** Quantum effects of superconducting phase, TU Delft, NL (s.
 Yuli Nazarov)
 - **2016** Summer internship at SUSY data analysis group, CERN, CH (s.
 Simone Amoroso)
-- **2015 - 2017** Magnetic micro-droplet in rotating field, University of Latvia, LV (s.
+- **2015 - 2017** Magnetic micro-droplet in a rotating field, University of Latvia, LV (s.
 Andrejs Cebers)
 - **2014 - 2015** Electron on-demand emission, University of Latvia, LV (s.
 Vyacheslavs Kascheyevs)

 ## Education

 - **2017 - 2021** PhD in "Quantum effects of superconducting phase" at TU Delft, NL
-- **2014 - 2016** MSc in Physics at University of Latvia, LV
+- **2014 - 2016** MSc in Physics at the University of Latvia, LV
 - **2015** Spring semester at Umeå University with ERASMUS, SWE
-- **2011 - 2014** BSc in Physics at University of Latvia, LV
+- **2011 - 2014** BSc in Physics at the University of Latvia, LV

 ## Awards

-- **2011 - 2014** Study scholarship “Jura Melbārža piemiņas stipendija” from “Vitolu fonds”
+- **2011 - 2014** Study scholarship in memory of Juris Melbārdis from Vītols Fund
 - **2009** Acknowledgment in Latvia's National Physics Olympiad

 ## Languages